 Knowledge is the most valuable raw material for progress in our society, for economic growth and greater prosperity.

-Creating and imparting economic knowledge and thus prompting change: this is the task the Cologne Institute for Economic Research (IW) has set itself – with the clear objective of making our national economy fit for the future.
+Creating and imparting economic knowledge and thus prompting change: this is the task the German Economic Institute (IW) has set itself – with the clear objective of making our national economy fit for the future.
 We stand for free enterprise, competition and open markets.

 Our studies, projects and policy recommendations identify the risks and opportunities for our economy and our society.
-This makes the Cologne Institute for Economic Research a highly respected voice in public discourse and a much-consulted source of information and advice.
+This makes the German Economic Institute a highly respected voice in public discourse and a much-consulted source of information and advice.
 Our research results and position papers are eagerly debated and used extensively by policymakers, business leaders, the scientific world and the media.

 We see ourselves as a service provider in economics and social science.
 From polls and statistical surveys of companies, business associations and the scientific world we obtain a constant stream of empirical information and new understanding of economic issues.
 The results of our work are published in printed and online media and thus made available to all those with an interest in our field.

 The strategies behind corporate investment, entrepreneurial activity and government policy need to be based on sound scientific research.
-Providing this is the central task of the economists and social scientists at the Cologne Institute for Economic Research (IW).
+Providing this is the central task of the economists and social scientists at the German Economic Institute (IW).

 Our world is rapidly changing.
 Globalisation, population growth, European integration, finance market regulation and digitalization are some of the more familiar examples of economic and social change.